 • An Unlimited Co. is where there is no limit to the liabilities of any of its members.

 • A Sole Proprietorship is where the business is owned by an individual.

 • One Person Company is a new concept in India which has been introduced by the companies act 2013.
-In the old Companies Act 1956 a minimum of two directors and shareholders were required to form a private limited company.
-However, in case of a One person company, only one person is required, who can be a shareholder as well as the Director.
+In the old Companies Act, 1956 a minimum of two directors and shareholders were required to form a private limited company.
+However, in the case of a One person company, only one person is required, who can be a shareholder as well as the Director.
 Hence the name, One Person Company.

 • Cooperatives are voluntary organisations under Cooperative Societies Act 1912.